rabih-haddad/HADDAD/Tools-Apps/VMwhiz/Release/README.md

 - VM Calculator calculates recommended VM counts based on system resources.

 ### Prerequisite Validation
-- Detect and optionally install Hyper-V if not present.
+- Detect and promt the user to install Hyper-V if not present.
 - Ensure administrative privileges and compatible PowerShell/.NET Framework versions.

 ### Robust Logging